xataio/examples/README.md

 # Xata Examples

-Our lab for Proof-of-Concepts, tooling, samples, and starters.
+Our lab for samples, and starters.

 ## Apps 🏗